itshui3/itshui3/README.md

 hi I'm hui ehe

+I like the vidya gaemz, is nais

-this is where I yeet code contraptions
+and this is where I yeet code contraptions